 The most important business skill most people lack is the ability to market themselves and their services.
 Many solopreneur fail because they do not market their goods or services.

 The most basic form of marketing is to put your skills and services in front of others.
 To that end, solopreneur need to seek free ways of marketing their creations.

 Writers have many excellent opportunities to market their skills free through platforms such as Medium and Steem.
 Those platforms can help you earn extra income by using their paywalls.
 Another good way to market your services is to create a blog and post your writing there each day.

 Volunteer work is another way for solopreneurs to market themselves.
 A website designer could create a blog or a website for a charity or community organization to show off her services, for instance.

 Reading marketing books and studying marketing websites is a good way to learn the basics of marketing.
 Jay Conrad Levinson’s Guerrilla Marketing is still the best basic guide to marketing for solopreneur and small businesses.

-The biggest advantage to Guerrilla Marketing is that Levinson wrote it for people with no money.
+The biggest advantage of Guerrilla Marketing is that Levinson wrote it for people with no money.
 Thus, Guerrilla Marketing is an ideal resource for solopreneurs.
 There are now several sequels that emphasize guerrilla marketing techniques in areas such as social media.